-If you just got a new puppy, congratulations!
-If this is your first dog, welcome to the wonderful world of dog ownership!
-Puppies are a lot fun but also take a lot of work.
-There are many things your puppy needs to thrive, and proper training is one of the most important things.
-However, puppy training can seem overwhelming.
-There's so much for a new puppy to learn.
-Not to worry!
-The following tips can help you navigate puppy training, so your new pet will become a happy and healthy member... of your family.
+Congratulations on your new puppy!
+If this is your first dog, welcome to the wonderful world of dog ownership.
+Puppies are a lot of fun, but they also take a lot of work.
+There are many things your puppy needs to thrive; proper training is one of the most important of these.

 01 of 10

-Socializing is just what it sounds like.
-It's about getting your puppy out and about to experience new people, places, and situations.
-Puppies that are well socialized tend to become more well-adjusted adults.
+Socializing is just what it sounds like: It's about getting your puppy out and about to experience new people, places, and situations.
+Puppies that are well-socialized usually become well-adjusted adults.
 Many of the most common behavior concerns in dogs can stem from a lack of proper early socialization, like fear, aggression, and excessive barking.

 It's important to get your puppy used to a variety of people, animals, places, sights, and sounds so he will not react poorly to them as an adult.
 In addition, is essential that your puppy is accustomed to being handled in different ways.
 This will help your puppy feel more comfortable at places like the vet and groomer.

 02 of 10

 Most new puppy owners put housebreaking high on their list of priorities.
 After all, it's frustrating when your dog pees in the house.
 House training is one of the first things you will work on with your new puppy.
 Get your puppy off to a good start by putting him on a regular schedule.
 Feed him at similar times each day.
 Take him outside to potty everytime he eats, drinks, or wakes from a nap.

-Keep in mind that punishment, such as scolding or rubbing a pup's nose in his mess, does not usually have the desired effect.
+Keep in mind that punishment does not usually have the desired effect.
+Things like scolding or rubbing a pup's nose in his mess will only scare or confuse him.
 A better method of housebreaking a puppy is to reward him with praise, treats, and playtime when he relieves himself in the right spot.
 A crate can also be a helpful housebreaking tool.

 03 of 10

 A crate is used to confine a puppy when you are unable to supervise him.
 If your puppy is given enough time to become comfortable in his crate, it may become one of his favorite spots.
-Crates allow you to prevent your puppy from developing bad habits, like inappropriate chewing or soiling.
+Crates can help prevent your puppy from developing bad habits like inappropriate chewing or soiling.

-Crates are also good tools for housebreaking.
-Most dogs will not relieve themselves in the same place that they sleep.
-If your dog is crated when he isn't outside with you or under your supervision in your house, chances are he will never develop the habit of going potty indoors.
+Crates are also good tools for house training.
+Most dogs will not relieve themselves in the same place where they sleep.
+If your dog is in the crate when he isn't outside with you or under your supervision in your house, you may be able to stop or even avoid the habit of him going potty indoors.

 04 of 10

 A puppy shouldn't be kept in his crate for more than a few hours at a time.
 However, he should not have the full run of the house, even when you are home to supervise him.
 There are too many things in a house for a puppy to chew on, hide under, or get harmed by.
 Confining him to a kitchen or another small room with a door or baby gate can go a long way in preventing your puppy from developing bad habits.

 Remember, a puppy who gets the opportunity to do something he finds enjoyable, such as gnawing on your furniture, is more likely to repeat the behavior.
 Confinement keeps him from getting these opportunities.Continue to 5 of 10 below.